An Introduction to Web Accessiblity

 - Level AA

-- This higher level includes all level A conformance criteria as well as additional criteria for more inclusive accessibility needs.
+- under WCAG 2.1 AA is the minimum required conformance level.
+This level includes all level A conformance criteria as well as additional criteria.

 - Level AAA